Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 Marathon pacers do more than just hold the pace group to the correct running speed.

-They also provide moral support and encouragement, chatting with, cheering, and distracting their pace group to help them along through the race.
+They also provide moral support and encouragement, chatting with, cheering for, and distracting their pace group to help them through the race.

-Running with a pacer often gives runners the boost of motivation they need to stay positive and mentally engaged in the race, especially when negative self-talk and moments of defeat strike.
+Running with a pacer often gives runners the boost of motivation to stay positive and mentally engaged in the race, especially when negative self-talk and moments of defeat strike.

 Running with a pacer can be a good way to reach a PR.